michael-sumner/go-make-things/content/notes/ditching-cable.md

 ---
-categories:
-- Technology
-date: '2016-10-17'
-url: /ditching-cable/
 title: Ditching Cable
+date: 2016-10-17T10:30:00-05:00
+lastmod: 2019-02-14T10:30:00-05:00
 ---

-Two years ago, I decided to ditch cable.
+In 2014, I decided to ditch cable.

 My cable bill had grown from around $70 a month as part of an initial promotional offer to almost $200, with no change in service.
+We had a single TV connected, along with phone and internet.

 By ditching cable in favor internet-only TV viewing, I save about $1,000 a year.
 As a side-benefit, I can also watch my content on any device (TV, laptop, tablet, smartphone) from anywhere.

-In this article, I detail everything I've learned from two years of being a cord cutter.
+In this article, I detail everything I've learned from several years of being a cord cutter.

 ## Really good internet